rathin236/ArchStack/lib/business_info.md

   - Optimizing workflows and models so they are reliable in production, not just in slides.
 - **Website:** `https://rathinsharma.com`

-### 2.2.
-Himani Patel – Managing Director & Solutions Architect

-- **Background:** Product‑based software and solution architecture.
-- **Focus areas:**
-  - Solution and systems design.
-  - Strategic consulting and stakeholder alignment.
-  - Ensuring data products are usable and adopted by business teams, not just “technically correct.”

-> When the AI speaks about “we” or “the team,” it refers to a **small, senior, hands‑on group** led by Rathin and Himani.
+> When the AI speaks about "we" or "the team," it refers to a **small, senior, hands‑on group** led by Rathin.

 ---